Kleefstra Syndrome

 https://www.childrenshospital.org/conditions/kleefstra-syndrome

-The Kleefstra Syndrome Europe Alliance is a central coordination hub for Kleefstra syndrome (type 1) in Europe.
+The Kleefstra Syndrome Europe Alliance is a central coordination hub for Kleefstra syndrome in Europe.
 The hub brings together national Kleefstra patient organisations and groups from Europe.
-We work together to improve the lives of our children with Kleefstra syndrome (type 1, gene EHMT1) by providing contacts and information to national and regional contact points for families affected by Kleefstra syndrome.
+We work together to improve the lives of our children with Kleefstra syndrome (type 1, gene EHMT1) by providing contacts and information.

 Outside Europe